 If you need a range extender on the cheap, the D-Link N300 is a great Wi-Fi extender for a super low price.
 It only supports 300Mbps speeds, but many users with less demanding needs will find said speeds sufficient.
 It also comes with a LAN port and a WPS button for easier connection.

 It’s very easy to set up thanks to the TP-Link app.
-Not to mention the new design is very modern and sleek, making this one of the coolest-looking Wi-Fi extenders available in the market.
+Not to mention the new design small and sleek, and it should blend in anywhere you need a Wi-Fi range extender.

 4. TP-Link AC2600